apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Practicing-spec-driven-API-development.md

 paths: {}
 ```

-This is a valid OpenAPI document, one that describes a server with no endpoints.
+The example above is a valid OpenAPI document that describes a service with no endpoints.

-Save it to `Sources/MyServer/openapi.yaml` and then follow the tutorial of configuring the Swift OpenAPI Generator for a server project: <doc:ServerSwiftPM>.
+Save the initial OpenAPI document to `Sources/MyServer/openapi.yaml` and then follow the tutorial of configuring the Swift OpenAPI Generator for a server project: <doc:ServerSwiftPM>.

 As you go through the tutorial, the important part is that you only _add_ the generated handlers _to your existing Vapor app_ instead of creating a new Vapor app.

 After this step, your code looks something like this: